Eco Campervan Electrics, Batteries & Power Explained

 Electric Only EV Campers

 This is the latest technology, and we will be revealing it in 2023.
-It is based on the Toyota Proace Electric Van and uses it huge battery to power vehicle movement as well as all aspects of the leisure experience, for a truly green environmentally experience.
+It is based on the Toyota Proace Electric Van and uses separate batteries to power vehicle movement and the leisure facilities.
+These are kept separate so that the use of leisure facilities doesn't compromise the range of the vehicle.
+The use of a large 3,000w lithium battery enable us to use an inverter to provide off grid 230v AC mains power.

-It has a range of up to 200 miles and comes with leisure facilities such as 1000 watts of solar power, induction cooking, refrigeration, zero-emissions heating, and a hot water dispenser.
+The vehicle has a range of 205 miles and comes with leisure facilities such as 355 watts of solar power, induction cooking, refrigeration, zero-emissions heating, a heated bed and a hot water dispenser.

 Hydrogen as an engine technology is still in its infancy.
 It has fantastic potential as the raw materials you need to make hydrogen are water and electricity.
 Just now the focus with hydrogen tends to be moving larger vehicles, like ships, trains and HGVs.
 Only recently Rolls Royce and EasyJet combined to produce a successful test of the first jet engine powered by hydrogen created from green power.
 It would be no surprise to see it coming through to campervans in the future.